iguidado/Rainfall/level0/walkthrough.md

 - The code __compare the argument with a value__ , this value is hard coded and is ___423___. <br>

-- Just use `cat /home/user/level1/.pass` and you have th flag !!
+- Just use `cat /home/user/level1/.pass` and you have the flag !!